 So, if you’re here when the weather in Fethiye is a tad more agreeable for a bit of cardiovascular activity and you want to see the area from a whole different viewpoint, get your comfy shoes or boots on and do some hiking in Fethiye!

-If you prefer a faster pace, you could also time your visit to take part in some of the local and nearby Turkish running events…
+If you prefer a faster pace, you could also arrange the time your visit to take part in some of the local and nearby Turkish running events…

 Walk Around Fethiye Peninsula

 The walk around Fethiye peninsula is an 8 mile circular walk along the road that you can either do clockwise or anticlockwise.

 Lots of ups and downs.
 A good leg stretch with beautiful views.

 If you do this in summer, take a hat as it’s quite exposed.
 The plus point is bays such as Kuleli will be open so you can stop for a swim, drink or food.